 The Site Manager Panel is located in the left toolbar:

 It allows you to manage your pages, site assets and local and remote files and folders:

 The Git panel provides version control options in Wappler.
 You can create a Git repository for every Wappler project you wish to keep track on.
 Having a repository is great way to have a good backup of all your project files and their changes:

-The Server Conner Panel is where you define your server workflows, visually.
+The Workflows Panel is where you define your server actions and app flows visually.
 Connect to your databases, work with dynamic data, send emails, manage files and folders, process images, create login systems and more:

 The Routing Panel allows you to create SEO friendly URLs for your websites, using the visual URL Rewriting options:

 The Theme Manager allows you to build custom styles by selecting different colors, Google fonts, styling options, and more:

 Using the Search Panel you can do a site-wide search, or search and replace.
 The search results are displayed in the panel, so you can see them directly:

 These are the general options for Wappler.
 Here you can customize different settings such as - Code Editor, Design View, FTP, System and more: